 Was something wrong????
 Why are we stopping here, I wondered?....

 "OK, who's first?"
 Captain Stacy interrupted my thoughts.
 She must have read the look on my face.
 "This sanctuary here is our first stop, then we'll go into the river, then to the Three Sisters Spring."

-"Lori, behind you!"
-I heard Captain Mike say above the water and I paddled my arms around and around trying not to kick my feet as we were instructed for fear of kicking something - and came face to face.
+I heard Captain Mike yell to me above the water and I paddled my arms around and around trying not to kick my feet as we were instructed for fear of kicking something - and came face to face.
 Two of them.
 Then a baby.
-Giant, floating gray torpedos and whiskers coming right toward me.
+Giant, floating gray torpedoes and whiskers coming right toward me.
 Holy sea cow - a quick kiss and it was gone!

 The West Indian manatees in Florida are passive, non-aggressive, vegetarian aquatic mammals.
 Adults can grow to up to 13 feet in length (10 feet is average) and weigh an average of 800-1,200 pounds, though they can reach up to 3,000 pounds!
 They have two front paddle-like flippers and a large single round paddle for a tail.
 They're roly-poly plump and torpedo-shaped, unusually homely and therefore completely adorable.
 In fact, Christopher Columbus, upon seeing manatees for the first time during his first trip to the Americas, wrote that he'd finally seen mermaids - and they were not quite as beautiful as originally thought!
 Because they are related to the elephant, they are thought to have very long memories, which may account for their trust toward, and memory of, humans, at least here.
 In the United States, manatees are especially docile and "friendly".
 In places like Honduras in Central America where they're still hunted for meat, they can be less so.